wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   * If your custom development use service discovery to find ``xivo-auth``, you will have to search for the ``wazo-auth`` service instead of ``xivo-auth``.

+* We released a new version of the CTI client, rebranded as `Wazo Client 17.14.1`.
+It is compatible with all previous versions of Wazo (i.e. not before 16.16).
+See also the :ref:`compatibility table
+  <cti_client_compatibility>`.

 17.13
 -----